oksanab91/map-with-dynamic-images/README.md

 # Dynamic Map Angular SPA

-This is a Single Page responsive Application that displays images based on a user settings.<br>
+This is a single page responsive application that displays images based on a user settings.<br>
 The user can change display settings using the UI, and the map is updated dynamically.<br><br>